 Only UL approved 3 prong grounded extension cords that are 14 gauge or heavier and are 10 feet or less in length are permitted.
-The cord cannot exceed 10 ft. in length.
 Only one appliance/item may be plugged into an extension cord; only one extension cord may be used per double outlet.
 Only UL approved multi-plug strips with circuit breakers are permitted.
 Up to three appliances/items may be plugged into any one multi-plug strip per double outlet.
 Extension cord and multi-plug strips may not be connected in any combination.

-Over Christmas break, Thanksgiving break, and Spring break, all appliances must be unplugged prior to departure.
+Over Christmas break, all appliances must be unplugged prior to departure.